 Moreover: these tips are presented as one of the steps aimed at accelerating economic growth.

 “If air defense systems are too expensive or unavailable for other reasons, there is a somewhat non-standard option - the use of abandoned coal or salt mines (there are many of them in all regions of Ukraine).
 Many cities also have previously built underground networks.
-Some of them can also be used as production sites,” the advice states.
+Some of them can also be used as production sites,” the advice says.

 But while the need to create weapon-protected economic clusters in relatively safe regions of the country is beyond doubt, the proposal to build underground enterprises gives rise to mixed feelings among experts.